MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 After configuring the Private Link between Customer Insights and your virtual network protected storage, four Private Links show on the **Private Links** tab in Customer Insights with a status of **Pending**.

-1. In the Azure portal, go to your Data Lake Storage account, and select **Networking** > **Private endpoints connections** to see th four new Private Links.
+1. In the Azure portal, go to your Data Lake Storage account, and select **Networking** > **Private endpoints connections** to see the four new Private Links.

 1. Select **Yes** to approve them.